 - A: Our stockholders will vote on the following matters at the Annual Meeting: - 1.
-Election of Thomas M. O'Brien and Robert D. Short III, Ph.D. as our Class II directors; - 2.
-Ratification of the appointment of Farber Hass Hurley LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; and - 3.
-Approval of an amendment and restatement to our 2013 Equity Incentive Plan to increase the share reserve by 2,500,000 shares of common stock.
+Election of Kendall Larsen and Gary W. Feiner as our Class I directors; - 2.
+Ratification of the appointment of Farber Hass Hurley LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - 3.
+An advisory vote on the compensation paid to our named executive officers; - 4.
+An advisory vote on the frequency of future advisory votes on the compensation of our named executive officers; - 5.
+Approval of the Company's Amended and Restated 2013 Equity Incentive Plan and the reservation of shares thereunder; and - 6.
+Any other business that may properly come before the Annual Meeting.